Greenland Ending, Explained: What Happens to John Garrity and His Family?

 There are also numerous smaller craters dotting the entire planet.
 As the survivors take in the new landscape, they find hope upon seeing a couple of birds flying.
 Despite the absolute destruction of human civilization, life at large has found a way to continue existing.
 The Greenland bunker hears back from those in Helsinki, New Delhi, Beirut, Kathmandu, Moscow, and Sao Paolo, learning that pockets of people have survived in those places as well.

 What is going to come afterward is a monumental task for John and his generation of survivors.
 They have to rebuild the foundation of civilization and ensure that it is strong enough to hold the weight of whatever posterity builds upon it.
 Humanity will not likely return to its previous state for at least a thousand years, which can potentially be a good thing.
 The reconstruction doesn’t need to have the shortcomings of the original one.
-There can be less pollution, war, over-reliance on fossil fuel.
+There can be less pollution, war, and over-reliance on fossil fuels.
 After being on the brink of extinction, people might finally learn how to co-exist with each other.

 Read More: Best Movies About Disasters